WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 Why Built-In Amplification?

-Every WubWub Audio speaker includes proprietary amplifiers and DSP designed in-house.
-Passive speakers depend entirely on external amplification with speaker cables becoming part of the signal path.
-Active speakers bypass all of this — amplifiers connect directly to drivers with no passive crossovers in between.
+WubWub Audio powered speakers include proprietary amplifiers and DSP designed in-house.
+Where traditional passive speakers depend entirely on external amplification with speaker cables becoming part of the signal path, active speakers bypass all of this — amplifiers connect directly to drivers with no passive crossovers in between.
+We build both powered and passive configurations depending on your system design and budget.

 Per-Driver DSP Calibration